Leader-in-waiting light on policy details in Hong Kong reboot vow

 "This will include ensuring Hong Kong is an attractive place to work and live."

-Whoever takes over the running of Hong Kong will inherit a city that has had its reputation battered by huge democracy protests, a crackdown on political freedoms and more than two years of strict pandemic curbs that have left residents and businesses cut off internationally.
+Whoever takes over the running of Hong Kong will inherit a city that has had its reputation battered by huge democracy protests, an ongoing crackdown on political freedoms and more than two years of strict pandemic curbs that have left residents and businesses cut off internationally.

-Speaking from behind a face mask at an online press conference, Lee laid out his vision for the future under an official slogan "Starting a New Chapter for Hong Kong Together".
+Speaking from behind a face mask at an online press conference, Lee laid out his vision for the future under the slogan "Starting a New Chapter for Hong Kong Together".

 But his stump speech stuck to aspirations and ideals without detailing any concrete policies or targets.